gentoolink/gentoolinkcom/content/pages/home.md

 Are you looking for help to develop your next web app project?
 Your business needs a web presence today.
 You need more than a Facebook slash page!
 Stop building Zuck’s website and build your own web application.
 Although there certainly is room for a custom static site.
-I will build what you need and want.
+Static websites are a better choice if you are concerned about security.

 I also support installation of several open source software solutions such as Nextcloud for secure file sharing and collaboration.